jajjage/django-football/CONTRIBUTING.md

 ## Pull Request Process

-1. Make sure your code passes all tests style checks.
+1. Make sure your code passes all tests and style checks.
 You can run `./manage.py test` and `cmd/pylint.sh` to check your code.

 ## Code of Conduct